 The more the world changes, SROs say the more their training changes and they learn from other tragedies.

-While SROs are continuously training, Officer Crabtree wants parents to remember, “When they come and drop off these kids, to know that I am the barrier between a threat and their kid and that they’re going to be okay.”
+While SROs are continuously training, officer Crabtree wants parents to remember, “When they come and drop off these kids, to know that I am the barrier between a threat and their kid and that they’re going to be OK.”